top of page

 "tar sands, Alberta"by howlmontreal is licensed under CC BY 2.0

-Bible commentators in the past, interpreting this passage, have recognized that there is a class of rulers that have abused humanity; that have caused unnecessary wars and suffering; that have exploited the earth for riches and left devastation and ruin behind.
-But it is only now, in our time, that humans have developed the capacity to completely destroy organized human society.
-There are enough modern nuclear weapons that, if ever used, would render the earth mostly uninhabitable.
-The bombing of Hiroshima and Nagasaki was just a small taste of what would happen today on a global scale, if ever these advanced weapon systems were used.
+Bible commentators in the past, interpreting Revelation 11:17-18, have recognized that there is a class of rulers who have abused humanity; who have caused unnecessary wars and suffering; who have exploited the earth for riches and left devastation and ruin behind.
+But it is only now, in our time, that humans have developed the capacity to completely destroy life on earth.
+It is only in our time that this prophecy could be fulfilled.

 But it is climate change, caused by humans burning fossil fuels, that is an exponentially increasing threat now.
-NASA's website reports that, "Observations throughout the world make it clear that climate change is occurring, and rigorous scientific research demonstrates that the greenhouse gases emitted by human activities are the primary driver."
-Considering the curse of Revelation 11:17-18, it is imperative that all people, but especially Christians, understand what their responsibility is with respect to the earth.
+NASA's website reported that, "Observations throughout the world make it clear that climate change is occurring, and rigorous scientific research demonstrates that the greenhouse gases emitted by human activities are the primary driver.”
+Climate change has been causing more frequent and more powerful storms, droughts, forest fires, and floods (because the ground is too dry to absorb the rain water).
+Climate change is causing the loss of habitat for land and ocean species, species extinction (150-200 per day), food and water shortages, and mass migrations.
+This is bad enough, but now we have entered the acceleration phase of global warming and it is truly frightening.

 "GP1SU5A8"by Tropical Forest Fires Watch is licensed under CC BY-NC-ND 2.0

-For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places. - Eph 6:12
+For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places. - Ephesians 6:12

 So what should Christians do?
 Given our responsibility to care for the earth, and the dire curse against those who refuse, we must make creation care a top priority Christian project.
 In our preaching and teaching work, it is imperative to include the responsibility to care for creation as a non-negotiable priority for believers.
 For those pastors who are afraid to offend those with climate change denying views in their congregation, think carefully.
 If you are silent, you are complicit.

-451 views0 comments
+845 views0 comments

 bottom of page